cchitsiang/awesome-stars/topics.md

 - [helpyio/helpy](https://github.com/helpyio/helpy) - Helpy is a modern, open source helpdesk customer support application.
 Features include knowledgebase, community discussions and support tickets integrated with email.
 - [dotnet/msbuild](https://github.com/dotnet/msbuild) - The Microsoft Build Engine (MSBuild) is the build platform for .NET and Visual Studio.
 - [reactiveui/ReactiveUI](https://github.com/reactiveui/ReactiveUI) - An advanced, composable, functional reactive model-view-viewmodel framework for all .NET platforms that is inspired by functional reactive programming.
 ReactiveUI allows you to  abstract mutable state
-- [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - Toolkit to create floating elements: tooltips, popovers, dropdowns, and more
+- [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - A JavaScript library to position floating elements and create interactions for them.
 - [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from website
 - [concourse/concourse](https://github.com/concourse/concourse) - Concourse is a container-based continuous thing-doer written in Go.
 - [invoiceninja/invoiceninja](https://github.com/invoiceninja/invoiceninja) - Invoices, Expenses and Tasks built with Laravel, Flutter and React